Christian Cruz

 Christian Geovanny Cruz Tapia (born 1 August 1992) is an Ecuadorian footballer who plays as a left-back defender for Ecuadorian Serie A side C.S.
 Emelec.

 Career

-Cruz started playing for Barcelona SC in 2010 and was signed permanently by the club in the aftermath of the 2011 FIFA U-20 World Cup.
+Tapia started playing for Barcelona SC in 2010 and was signed permanently by the club in the aftermath of the 2011 FIFA U-20 World Cup.

-Cruz played for L.D.U.
+Tapia played for L.D.U.
 Quito in the 2018 season on loan from Guayaquil City.
 LDU Quito signed him permanently after the loan deal ended.